-Each of the food hubs will see increases in human resources, either in
+Each of the food hubs will see increases in human resources, either in number of employees or in wage rates.
+This is especially true of salaried employees.

 Even during the growth stage, additional delivery equipment will likely not be needed by direct-to-consumer hubs, and their paid staff will continue to be minimal, with most labor performed by volunteers.